My favourite kitchen utensils

 - Chris Pretorius

 A decent potato peeler is truly hard to come by.
 I have used so many over the years and hated them, until I came across the inexpensive German device called a Famos-dunschiller that is a gem.
-It is ten years old, as sharp as ever and cost about three euros in Holland; around fifty rand.
+It is a decade old, as sharp as ever and cost about three euros in Holland; around fifty rand.

-Now I see it is 11 euros on bol.com and still worth every cent.
+Now I see it is 11 euros on various websites and still worth every cent.
 It does not threaten your hand and is just the most useful gadget for peeling apples too.
-Alas I have never seen one in SA for some reason but they are freely available in Europe.
+Alas I have never found one in SA for some reason but they are freely available in Europe.
 Ask the family to bring you a surprise for Christmas.

 This butternut peeler is also going to be hard to come by.
 Made in Japan, picked up by accident at an auction, it is a tool that is used weekly in our green kitchen.
 The sweetest winter squash, as they are called in America are allowed to ripen on the vine by which stage the skin is a nutty-brown colour and really quite difficult to remove.

-Many recipes you will notice recommend that you roast first, and then scoop the pulp so that you do not have to peel.
-But using the oven is expensive these days, it takes much longer than the pressure cooker and the vegetables have a higher glycemic-index; read, they are more fattening.
+Many recipes you will notice recommend that you roast butternut first; and then scoop out the pulp so that you do not have to peel.
+But using the oven is expensive these days, it takes much longer than the pressure-cooker and the vegetables have a higher glycemic index; they are more fattening.

 This butternut peeler is used every single week in winter; the beta carotenes from the pumpkin family are a must for those wanting to enjoy sparkling good well-being.
 That is especially true for diabetics[1].
 Never take them in supplements by the way; they increase the likelihood of malignant tumours.
 Let your food be your medicine as Hippocrates famously stated.